Intensive Spanish courses

-The Archipelago consists of seven main islands and its average coastal temperature is neither cold in winter (19oC) nor hot in summer (27oC) which allows the practice of all kinds of water sports the whole year round.
+The Archipelago consists of eight main islands and its average coastal temperature is neither cold in winter (19oC) nor hot in summer (27oC) which allows the practice of all kinds of water sports the whole year round.
 Nature has been generous with the Canary Islands, which have 5 of the 9 National Parks of Spain.

 The Canary Islands... a fantastic life.